Marta García (runner)

-Biography
+Career

 García is from the Province of León, where she started running from the age of three.
 She initially competed for the athletics division of the FC Barcelona club.
 By 2019, she had moved to Palencia to be coached by Uriel Reguero in Valladolid.

 García's first international race was at the 2017 IAAF World Cross Country Championships – Junior women's race, where she was the 3rd scorer for Spain in 54th place, contributing to a 14th-place team finish.
 Following that at the 2017 European Cross Country Championships, García finished 13th overall in the U20 race and the first Spaniard ahead of teammates Lucía Rodríguez and Carla Gallardo, earning her team a bronze medal.

 That bronze medal result was improved upon at the 2018 European Cross Country Championships, this time in the U23 race, when García was the 3rd scorer and 12th overall on the Spanish team earning a silver medal.
 It was the first ever medal by Spain in the U23 category at the European Cross Country Championships.

 At the 2019 Mediterranean Athletics U23 Indoor Championships, García won a bronze medal in the women's 1500 m.
 She nearly won the silver, but was out-kicked by Alexa Lemitre of France.
 The medal contributed to Spain's second-place showing overall at the event, behind only the host France.
 García also competed at the 2019 European U23 Championships in the women's 1500 m, but she did not qualify for the finals.

 At the 2021 Spanish Indoor Athletics Championships, García won the 3000 m, her first senior national title.
 This earned her qualification to the 2021 European Athletics Indoor Championships, where García competed in the 3000 m and barely missed out on the finals.
 After what she thought was a good start tactically, García said she brushed with another runner with 400 m to go which hampered her final push.
 That race gave her confidence to try for the Olympic standards in the 1500 m and 5000 m, which she had previously said were out of reach.
 García ultimately was not selected for the Spanish Olympic team.